JoaoP-Rodrigues/DataExploration_TaxiTrip/README.md

       The others, you will need download.
 (The link of files is in the 'dataFiles/files_address.txt') This file aren't in correct JSON format, so, you will need add one bracket in start and other in end of file, besides inserting a comma in each line final.

-   -- And, of course, you will need run the 'data_sprint_test.ipynb' file.
+   -- And, of course, you will need run the 'data_cab_trip.ipynb' file.

 ____________________________________________________________________________
 To Run